kshurik/rekkobook/docs/chapter2/intro_to_deployment.md

 expensive model than the candidate generator, as it needs to process a smaller set of potential items but with more detailed information.

-In production architecture described above, the ranker takes the set of candidate items generated by the first-level model and uses a feature store to enrich the data with additional information about the items and the user.
+In the production architecture described above, the ranker takes the set of candidate items generated by the first-level model and uses a feature store to enrich the data with additional information about the items and the user.
 This additional information could include item features such as genre, release date, or popularity, as well as user features such as demographics, past purchases,